 Sixth through eighth grades are considered middle school grades.
-Most schools hire teachers who have expertise in certain content topics, such as chemistry or physics.
+Most schools hire teachers who have expertise in certain subjects, such as chemistry or mathematics.
 During this time in their lives, children are becoming more advanced learners and can be held to higher standards of educational performance.

-High school teachers teach a specific area of study, such as English or American history.
-Their main priority is expanding students’ knowledge and preparing them for pursuing higher education at a university.
+High school teachers teach a specific area of study, such as English or US history.
+Their main priority is expanding students’ knowledge and preparing them to pursue higher education at a university or to enter the workforce.
 A side responsibility of a high school teacher may be to mentor students for college admissions essays or standardized testing to achieve high scores.

 The Future of Teaching

-Before committing to any career path, it is critical to know the potential for growth in your professional development in the future, as well as the prediction of need for your job in years to come.
+Before committing to any career path, it is critical to know the potential for professional development in your chosen job as well as the projected job growth for the role.

-Preschool teachers are also predicted to see a job growth of 17 percent from 2012 to 2022 because of a higher demand for early education.
-Those who graduate from their undergraduate programs and are certified at the preschool level are expected to have an easier time securing a job than other types of teachers.
+The reasons for the projected boom include higher demand for early education and the education field’s recovery from the COVID-19 pandemic’s impact.
+Graduates of undergraduate programs who are certified at the preschool level are likely to have an easier time securing a job than other types of teachers.

-In addition to trends in teaching, job growth potential is heavily determined by where someone chooses to work.
-Some states need teachers more than others.
-An instance of this may be when there are more inner-city or rural areas that have higher employment opportunities.
+In addition to the level of teaching, job growth potential is heavily determined by location.
+Some states need teachers more than others, and employment opportunities may be greater in inner-city or rural areas.

 1. Earn an Undergraduate Degree

-If you fall into the first category of knowing you want to teach as your profession by the time you enter college, it is a viable option to pursue an undergraduate degree in education.
-In fact, all states do require K-12 public school teachers to have at least a bachelor’s degree, specifically in elementary education for kindergarten and elementary school teaching.
+If you fall into the category of individuals who know they want to be teachers by the time they enter college, it is a viable option to pursue an undergraduate degree in education.
+In fact, all states do require K-12 public school teachers to have at least a bachelor’s degree, specifically in elementary education for kindergarten and elementary school teachers.

 Requirements for the type of undergraduate degree you hold vary from school system to school system.
 Some require K-6 teachers to major in a content area, such as social science or math.
 It’s also common for high schools to prefer that their teachers have earned a degree in a particular subject area rather than an education degree.

 If you do pursue an undergraduate degree in something other than education and come to find that a degree in education is required of you, there are other options available.
 A common alternate path is pursuing a higher education graduate degree that will provide you with the knowledge and skill set to successfully take a state licensure exam.
-Thus, the undergraduate degree you earn will not impose on your teaching career.
+Thus, the undergraduate degree you earn will not be an impediment to your teaching career.

-Special education is a great path for those who want to work with children with special needs, who require unique education and training.
-After graduating with a degree from a special education teaching program, one would be prepared to handle the needs of students with developmental or learning disabilities, as well as emotional, behavioral, or physical disabilities.
+- Special education.
+This is a great path for those who want to work with children with special needs who require unique education and training.
+After graduating with a degree from a special education teaching program, one would be prepared to handle the needs of students with developmental or learning disabilities, as well as those with emotional, behavioral, or physical disabilities

-Physical education is a degree that should be considered for those who hope to teach physical education, coach athletic programs in a school setting, or develop the athletic and physical capabilities of students who may wish to pursue a degree that focuses on athletic training, such as sports management or dietetics.
+- Physical education.
+This degree should be considered by those who hope to teach physical education, coach athletic programs in a school setting, or develop the athletic and physical capabilities of students who may wish to pursue a degree that focuses on athletic training, such as in sports management or dietetics.

-Education administration is a common degree that is pursued by students who already have several years of teaching experience, or hope to continue their education, earn their doctoral degrees, and ultimately move into research and curriculum development.
+- Education administration.
+This degree is commonly pursued by students who already have several years of teaching experience, or hope to continue their education, earn their doctoral degrees, and ultimately move into school administration, research, or curriculum development.

-Secondary education is specific to teachers who want to work with high school students.
-This prepares future teachers for the unique challenges of this age group while allowing them to gain extensive knowledge in the subjects that they hope to teach.
-This degree also translates nicely to teaching middle school.
+- Secondary education.
+This degree is specific to teachers who want to work with high school students.
+It prepares future teachers for the unique challenges of this age group while allowing them to gain extensive knowledge in the subjects that they hope to teach.
+This degree also often translates to teaching middle school.

-Early childhood education teaches aspiring teachers how to work with young students up to age eight.
+- Early childhood.
+This education teaches aspiring teachers how to work with young students up to age eight.
 Principles and theories in child development are emphasized.

-Teachers must have a certain number of hours supervising in an educational environment in order to take the exam to earn a teaching license.
-This can be done during undergraduate studies, through an internship at a school, or during the time in between graduation and starting full-time employment.
+Teachers must have a certain number of hours supervising in an educational environment to take the exam to earn a teaching license.
+This can be done during undergraduate studies, through an internship at a school, or during the time between graduation and starting full-time employment.

 American University requires students in both the on-campus and online MAT programs to obtain over 600 hours of hands-on classroom experience to graduate.
 We work closely with online students to find collaborative student-teaching experiences in partnership with high-quality teachers in locations near their homes.

-Public school teachers must have earned a license or be certified teachers.
+Along with completing the required steps to becoming a teacher, public school teachers must obtain licensure or become certified.
 Certification follows grade level, with separate licenses for preschool through third grade, first grade through sixth (or first through eighth), and seventh grade through 12th.

 All states offer alternative routes to certification for prospective teachers who hold a bachelor’s degree but lack the education courses necessary for immediate certification.
 These alternative programs often allow candidates to begin teaching immediately under the supervision of an experienced teacher.
 Candidates are awarded full certification upon completion of the alternative program.